imarc/handbook/javascript.markdown

 	};

 Functionally, these two syntaxes are identical except that the function defined with the second syntax can be referenced before it is declared.
-Always use the second syntax as it is consistent with how privileged methods must be defined:

-	var MyObject = function() {
-		this.privilegedMethod = function(bar, baz, qux) {
-			//...
-		};
-	};

 Default values should be handled in the first lines of the function with a ternary operation: